Save money on your car insurance

 Start a quote

-Although there are a number of competitive credit cards on the market right now and personal loan rates are at record lows, you'll only qualify for these deals if you've a near-perfect credit score.
+Although there are a number of competitive credit cards on the market and personal loan rates are at record lows, you'll only qualify for these deals if you've a near-perfect credit score.

 What is hire purchase (HP) or conditional sale car finance?

-Hire purchase (HP) is a hire agreement which gives you to option to own the car if and when you get to the end of the agreement.
+Hire purchase (HP) is a hire agreement that gives you the option to own the car if and when you get to the end of the agreement.

-With HP, you’re the registered keeper of the vehicle and responsible for insuring, taxing and maintaining it, but the finance company is the legal owner of the car until the loan is fully repaid.
+You will be the registered keeper of the vehicle and be responsible for insuring, taxing and maintaining it, but the finance company is the legal owner of the car until the loan is fully repaid.

-A Conditional Sale agreement is the same as HP, except you automatically own the car once you’ve paid off the finance.
+A conditional sale agreement is the same as HP, except you automatically own the car once you’ve paid off the finance, rather than having the option to own it.

-If you want to settle an HP agreement either partially or in full before the end of the agreement, you’re entitled to make early repayments to your finance company.
+If you want to settle a hire purchase agreement either partially or in full before the end of the agreement, you’re entitled to make early repayments to your finance company

-- Unlike a PCP or PCH contract, you won't need to estimate your mileage at the start of your HP agreement, meaning you'll not get hit with excess mileage charges.
+- Unlike a personal contract purchase or personal contract hire contract, you won't need to estimate your mileage at the start of your agreement, so you won’t pay excess mileage charges

-- You own the car outright once you’ve made your final monthly payment.
+- You own the car outright once you’ve made your final monthly payment and paid the final fee

-- The finance deal means you have to pay off the full value of the car and so monthly payments may be higher than other finance options like PCP.
+- The finance deal means you have to pay off the full value of the car and so monthly payments may be higher than other finance options such as personal contract purchase

 What is personal contract purchase (PCP) car finance?

-With PCP, you agree how much you want to borrow with the dealer, less any deposit payment or the value of any car you’re part-exchanging.
+With PCP, you agree how much you want to borrow with the dealer, less any deposit payment (usually around 10% of the car value) or the value of any car you’re part-exchanging.
 If you pass the necessary credit checks, the lender then pays for the car on your behalf.

 At the end of the agreement you have three options:

-- Pay the GMFV in full and own the car outright
+- Pay the Guaranteed Minimum Future Value in full and own the car outright

 - Hand back the keys and walk away